Looka708/Looka708/README.md

 # 💫 About Me:
 👋 Hi, I’m Muhammad Umer<br>I’m a passionate learner and developer who enjoys building projects, exploring new technologies, and improving my skills one commit at a time.
-I like turning ideas into real, working solutions and learning how things work under the hood.<br>💻 Interested in software development, problem-solving, and creative projects<br>🌱 Currently learning and improving my skills in [languages/technologies]<br>🛠️ Enjoy working on personal projects, experiments, and open-source code<br>🚀 Always curious, always learning
+I like turning ideas into real, working solutions and learning how things work under the hood.<br>💻 Interested in software development, problem-solving, and creative projects<br>🌱 Currently learning and improving my skills in Python Java and C<br>🛠️ Enjoy working on personal projects, experiments, and open-source code<br>🚀 Always curious, always learning

 ## 🌐 Socials: